 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about your treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
 Recurrent NPC is usually treated with radiation therapy and/or chemotherapy, and sometimes with surgery.
 Chemotherapy is used for NPC that has come back in distant sites and was previously treated only with radiation therapy.
 Chemotherapy may also be used together with radiation therapy to improve the effectiveness of the radiation therapy.
 This approach is called chemoradiotherapy.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 For instance, a clinical trial of biologic therapy, also called immunotherapy, may be an option.
 Learn more in the Latest Research section.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.